rennardmarquez/Encode-Solidity-June-Bootcamp-Week-2-Project/Project/README.md

 **7. Get winner name**

-Based on our proposal inputs, `[Ham Burger Pizza Donut]`, Burger has index 1 and will therefore be the current winner.
+Based on our proposal inputs, `[Ham, Burger, Pizza, Donut]`, Burger has index 1 and will therefore be the current winner.

 Output: